Las Vegas Alimony / Spousal Support Lawyers

 If you or someone you know live in southern Nevada—Las Vegas, Henderson, Boulder City, or Mesquite—and are finishing up divorce or separation proceedings and are deciding on alimony or spousal support in Nevada, you need to make sure you have the best legal representation you can get to make sure your rights are protected, whichever side of the agreement you are on.

-You need a Nevada Family Lawyer.
+You need a Las Vegas family attorney.
 Douglas Crawford Law can help you!

 The Nevada Revised Statutes (NRS) cover the issue of Alimony in great detail, NRS 125.150, and have specific guidelines to follow.
 The court makes the decision with an alimony calculator about spousal support.
 Such an award can be made in one lump sum or monthly over a specific period of time.
 We can discuss what might work better for your situation.
 In most cases community assets will already have been divided.
 The value of those assets might work for or against whatever support amount you receive.
 You need expert legal advice like mine.
 If you discover that your former partner did not fully disclose your community assets while processing your divorce, we can file a motion to recover what you are owed from those assets—but it’s important to note that there are statutes of limitations on how much time we have so you must reach out to me as soon as possible.